U.S. DEPARTMENT OF STATE

 D1.
-Mandatory application forms: Your application cannot be reviewed without all of the below elements.
-All forms and instructions are available on our web site under Grants and under Application package.
+Mandatory application forms: Your application cannot be reviewed without all the below elements.
+All forms and instructions are available on our website, under Application Forms on the top of the grants programs page.

-Please note: Obtaining the DUNS number and registering in the SAM system can take up to one month.
-We strongly encourage you to start this process as soon as possible, since we cannot fund any projects that do not have DUNS numbers and completed SAM.gov registrations.
+Please note: Obtaining the Unique Entity Identifier (UEI) and registering in the SAM system can take up to one month.
+We strongly encourage you to start this process as soon as possible.

-SF-424 (Application for Federal Assistance – organizations).
-Please make sure to include your DUNS number in the application.
+- SF-424 (Application for Federal Assistance – organizations).
+Please make sure to include your UEI in the application.